Stone Stomper Review 2026

 How long does it take to connect a Stone Stomper?▼

 Once familiar with the system, connecting and disconnecting takes approximately 10 seconds each way.
-Initial fitting is more involved and may require custom brackets.
+Initial fitting is more involved and may require custom brackets for your specific vehicle/caravan combination.

 Does the Stone Stomper get dirty?▼

 Yes.
-The horizontal mesh catches significant road grime, mud, and debris.
-Handling it after driving on gravel or dirt roads means getting your hands dirty.
+The horizontal mesh catches road grime, mud, and debris.
+After driving on gravel or dirt roads you'll want to wash your hands after handling it.
+Many owners keep a pair of gloves handy.

 Is Stone Stomper Australian made?▼

-Stone Stomper is Australian designed and tested, manufactured in Lonsdale, South Australia.
+Yes.
+Stone Stomper is Australian designed and manufactured in Lonsdale, South Australia.